 The reasons Dr. Chetan Parikh will recommend root canal therapy include the following:

 - Decay has reached the tooth pulp (the living tissue inside the tooth)

 - Development of infection or abscess inside the tooth or at the root tip

 The restoration that a root canal provides will usually last a lifetime.
 It will restore function back to your tooth and mouth.
 Please call us to schedule your next dental appointment and learn how you can achieve a healthy smile through restorative dentistry.

-Root canal procedures will usually require one or more visit to Chetan Parikh, DMD, MDS.
+Root canal procedures will usually require one or more visit to Chetan Parikh, DMD, MDS, DABDSM.
 Using special instruments, our dentist will remove pulp, nerve tissue, bacteria, and tooth decay (if present).
 Our dentist has been trained in endodontics (root canals) at the University of Pennsylvania, whose endodontic department is world-renowned.
 Dr. Chetan Parikh has performed over two thousand successful root canals, so you know that you are in good hands.

 Once the tooth is thoroughly cleaned, it is sealed by either a permanent filling or a temporary filling, depending on the need of additional appointments.

 During the following appointment (usually a week later) the roots and the inner cavity of the tooth will be filled and sealed with medicated materials.
 At this point, Dr. Chetan Parikh will place a crown to prevent further breakage, restore the function of the tooth, and to protect the tooth.